watson-developer-cloud/node-red-node-watson/README.md

 - Image Analysis
     - Upload an image to detect either faces, URL text or content present in the image.
+- Dialog
+    - Automate branching conversation between a user and your application.
+    - Use natural language to automatically respond to user questions, cross-sell and up-sell, walk users through processes or applications, or even hand-hold users through difficult tasks.

 ### Contributing